- Perennial Vegetables

 Perennial Arugula, Rucola selvatica, Wild Rocket "Sylvetta

 Perennial, and very heat-resistant arugula.
 Different species (Diplotaxis erucoides), same nutty, spicy flavor.
-I have only lately realized how terrific this is lightly cooked.
-You can throw it into a pot of spaghetti a couple of minutes before the end of cooking, drain it along with the spaghetti, toss with some cheese and maybe olives or capers, and the meal is ready.
-A wild form of arugula, with very deeply lobed dark green narrow leaves grow steadily, reaching 3" in 3 weeks.
+A wild form of arugula, with very deeply lobed dark green narrow leaves.
+Hardy plants are not as fast-growing as annual arugula, but grow steadily, reaching 3" in 3 weeks.
 Doesn't need great soil or full sun.
 Keep cutting and watering regularly for best flavor.
 Very deep-rooted--put this in a permanent bed, and cut regularly for salads.
 Leave a plant or two to make flowers--this is more loved by honeybees than anything I've ever grown.
 You can hear them the length of the garden.
 Self-sows strongly (and stops making new leaves) if you leave the flower stalks to make seedpods, so cut them off.
+More on managing this plant below the "add to cart" button.

 Will die back with freezing, and re-sprout quickly in spring.
 (Annual arugula, will stay greener in colder weather, but doesn't come back.
 It's also less heat resistant.)
 This perennial arugula really shines as an extra-early crop, and as a spicy addition to salads all through the summer.
 Native to the Mediterranean; hardy to about zone 5, depending on drainage.
 Can be overwintered in a pot, or used as a winter greenhouse crop also.
-200 seeds